RedK0d/CLICKABLE-FC3/README.md

  # INSTALLATION

-Unzip the contents of the archive in your "Saved Games\DCS\Mods\tech" directory.
+1.Unzip the contents of the archive in your "Saved Games\DCS\Mods\tech" directory.

-Then launch the game.
+2.Launch the game.
 You can manage the activation of the module in the options.
 Lalt+C to click Please report any issues in the dedicated section on Discord or Github.

 Concerning the F-15C it is a little more complex: